iturdikulov/notes/Neovim.md

 `%` - all lines.
 `s` - substitute.
 `g` - global (all occurrences in the line not only the first one).
-`[c]` - confirmations.
+`[c]` - enable confirmations.

-The replacement will check each line in the buffer, but will only match within the last visual selection ?
+The replacement will check each line in the buffer, but will only match within the last visual selection
+?
+Same as find each occurrence, but need to add `%V` suffix to the search pattern.
 `:%s/\%Vfoo/bar/g[c]`
 `[c]` - confirmations.